dream-oyh/dream-oyh.github.io/src/english/repo/negative.md

 date: 2024-03-24
 ---

-# Negative Expression
+# Negative Emotion

-## How to describe the negative expression?
+## How to describe the negative emotion?

 - withdraw from the activities
 - be sadness, anxiety, irritability
 - become apathetic and unmotivated

-## How to do with the negative attitude?
+## How to do with the negative emotion?

 _for person_: